SnowySailor/Checkout-Order-Total-Kata/README.md

 To run this application's tests, run the application with the `--test` flag like so: `python3 main.py --test`.
 All tests will run and then the application will shut down.

+This application has 100% test coverage with [coverage.py](https://coverage.readthedocs.io/en/v4.5.x/).

 ## Features
 ### Create or modify an item
 POST to `/createitem` to create a new item in the system.
 This could be a box of pasta, a can of soup, or fish.
 Each item can have a single special active at any given time.
 To update an item's price, add or remove a special, or alter a special, call `/getitem` to get the item's current definition as JSON, alter the item's definition, and then POST it to `/createitem` and the item will be updated.